mmtekin/atp-tennis-predictor-analysis/README.md

 1. **Top 10 Players' Dominance**:
    - Elite players (Top 10) maintain impressive win rates >70% across all surfaces
    - Highest win rates on grass (77%) and clay (76%)
-   - Relatively lower win rate on hard courts (71%), suggesting surface might be a slight equalizer
+   - Relatively lower win rate on hard courts (71%), suggesting surface might be a slight equalizer.
+   - Possible reason for that is that most players play on hard courts and are therefore more familiar with the surface.

 2. **Mid-Tier Performance (11-50)**:
    - Players ranked 11-25 show consistent performance (~60% win rate) across surfaces
-   - Rankings 26-50 maintain win rates around 48-51%, with grass courts showing slightly better outcomes
+   - Rankings 26-50 maintain win rates around 48-51%, with grass courts showing slightly better outcomes but not significantly so.

 3. **Lower Rankings Impact**:
    - Players ranked 100+ struggle significantly with ~40% win rates across all surfaces
-   - The skill gap is most pronounced on clay courts, where ranking appears to be particularly important
+   - The win rate is evenly distributed across all surfaces which means that the surface is not a significant factor for lower ranked players as compared to the top players (grass being higher for top players)

-This analysis suggests that while top players maintain their advantage across all surfaces, the impact of ranking on win probability varies by surface type.
+This analysis suggests that while top players maintain their advantage across all surfaces, the impact of ranking on win probability varies very little by surface type.
 Hard courts, being the most common surface, show slightly more competitive matches across ranking tiers, possibly due to players' greater familiarity with the surface.

 ### Handling Missing Values

-Our data cleaning process was designed to minimize the impact of missing values:
+My data cleaning process was designed to minimize the impact of missing values:

 1. **Elo Ratings**
    - New players automatically assigned 1500